Exchanging Data Electronically

 In addition, the local versions of Business Central support various other file formats for import/export of bank data, payroll transactions, and other data.
 For more information, see the “Local Functionality” Help section in your country version of Business Central .

 You can set up an external service to keep your for currency exchange rates up to date.
 The service that provides updated currency exchange rates is enabled by a data exchange definition.
 Accordingly, the Exch.
 Rate Update Setup Card window is a condensed view of the Data Exchange Definition window for the data exchange definition in question.

 For all exchanges of data in XML files, you can prepare the data exchange setup by loading the related XML schema file in the XML Schema Viewer window.
-Here you select the data elements that you want to exchange with Finance and Operations, Business edition and then you either initialize a data exchange definition or generate an XMLport.
+Here you select the data elements that you want to exchange with Business Central and then you either initialize a data exchange definition or generate an XMLport.

 The following table describes a sequence of tasks, with links to the topics that describe them.

 |Learn how the Data Exchange Framework works.||About the Data Exchange Framework|